---

 ## SBC Inherited, Not Re-Run

 Simulation-Based Calibration (SBC) was *not* performed on this dataset.
-We rely on the SBC validation from the [Ellsberg study report](../ellsberg_study/01_ellsberg_study.qmd), which used the same `m_02.stan` model and the same `α ~ LogNormal(3.5, 0.75)` prior; SBC tests the sampler under the prior-and-likelihood geometry and is therefore inherited validly across applications that share both the model and the prior.
-The same convention is used (and labelled consistently) in the [Claude insurance study](../claude_insurance_study/01_claude_insurance_study.qmd) limitations section.
+We rely on the SBC validation from the [Ellsberg study report](../ellsberg_study/01_ellsberg_study.qmd), which used the same `m_02.stan` model and the same `α ~ LogNormal(3.5, 0.75)` prior.
+SBC tests sampler calibration under the prior-and-likelihood geometry, so the existing SBC results are *applicable* to this application because the model and prior match; this is not a dataset-specific SBC run, and we note that distinction explicitly.
+The same convention is used (and labeled consistently) in the [Claude insurance study](../claude_insurance_study/01_claude_insurance_study.qmd) limitations section.
 The parameter recovery analysis above (which *was* performed with this study's specific design parameters) provides the complementary, data-specific assurance that the posterior concentrates correctly around known true values under realistic conditions.

 :::